 Want to share this article or save it away for later?
 Get the PDF ebook of Press Kit Essentials for free.

 This is the first in a series of articles by Lisa Trifone, a longtime veteran of film festivals and marketing for the independent film industry.
+Here's the full list of articles:

 Need help drafting a kick-ass press kit?
 Contact Lisa at 11th Street Lot Marketing & Publicity.